Ultra-Faint Milky Way Satellites Discovered in Carina, Phoenix, and Telescopium with DELVE Data Release 3: DELVE Data

-Consistency between the DES and DELVE processing allows us to merge the DES Y6 Gold catalog \citep{2025arXiv250105739B} with the new DELVE catalogs to cover an unmasked sky area of \CHECK{$\sim$20,000\,deg$^2$}.
+Consistency between the DES and DELVE processing allows us to merge the DES Y6 Gold catalog \citep{Bechtol:2025} with the new DELVE catalogs to cover an unmasked sky area of \CHECK{$\sim$20,000\,deg$^2$}.
 After masking regions of high stellar density (where the {\it Gaia} DR2 source density exceeds 8 stars arcmin$^{-2}$ for $G<21$; \citealt{Gaia:2018}) and regions of high interstellar extinction ($E(B-V) > 0.2$), the final search footprint spans \CHECK{$\sim$17,000\,deg$^2$} (see Figure 2 of \citealt{Tan:2025b}).
 Within the $\sim$5,000\,deg$^2$ DES footprint, the imaging data are deeper and more homogeneous, reaching median 10$\sigma$ point-source depths of \CHECK{$g\sim24.7$, $r\sim24.4$, $i\sim23.8$} with a standard deviation of 0.2 mag across the three bands.
 Outside the DES footprint, the DELVE coverage is somewhat shallower and less uniform, with median depths of \CHECK{$g\sim24.2$, $r\sim23.7$, $i\sim23.2$} and a larger variation of \CHECK{$\sim0.5$} mag across the three bands, reflecting the heterogeneous field coverage of the survey \citep{Tan:2025b}.

 To identify Milky Way satellites, we search for overdensities consistent with old, metal-poor stellar populations.
 The DELVE DR3 catalogs include stars belonging to the target Milky Way satellites, foreground Milky Way stars, and distant background galaxies.
 To obtain a high-purity stellar sample from the catalogs, we select objects with \texttt{EXT\_XGB} $\leq 1$.
-The flag \texttt{EXT\_XGB} classifies objects into different morphological classes using the \texttt{XGBoost} algorithm \citep{Chen:2016, Bechtol:2025}.
-We also exclude objects with \texttt{GOLD\_FLAGS} $> 0$ to remove sources with possible data-processing issues or unphysical measurements.
+The flag \texttt{EXT\_XGB} classifies objects into different morphological classes using the \texttt{XGBoost} algorithm \citep{Chen:2016, Bechtol:2025}, with integer classes ranging from 0 (high-confidence stars) to 4 (high-confidence galaxies). \cytwo{As an additional check, we examine galaxy density maps around the candidates, constructed using non-stellar sources with $\texttt{EXT\_XGB}>2$, to ensure that the detected overdensities arise from genuine stellar systems rather than from misclassified galaxies.} We also exclude objects with \texttt{GOLD\_FLAGS} $> 0$ to remove sources with possible data-processing issues or unphysical measurements.
 Details of both flags can be found in \citet{Bechtol:2025}.

 Our photometric measurements of the stars come from point-spread function (PSF) model photometry using the \texttt{PSF\_MAG\_APER\_8} values \citep{Bechtol:2025}.
 These measurements come from a simultaneous, multi-epoch fit using the individual PSF models for each image at the object location.
 The flux is normalized to the \texttt{MAG\_APER\_8} system to match the convention of \texttt{SourceExtractor} \citep{Bertin:1996, Bertin:2002}.
 We account for extinction due to interstellar dust by using dereddened measurements with the \texttt{\_CORRECTED} suffix, calculated by applying the interstellar extinction correction $A_b = R_b \times E(B - V)$ where $R_g = 3.186$, $R_r = 2.140$, $R_i = 1.569$, and $R_z = 1.196$ \citep{DES:2021}.
 The $E(B - V)$ values are obtained from the \citet{Schlegel1998} reddening maps with the calibration adjustment suggested by \citet{Schlafly:2011}.
 By convention, we denote extinction-corrected magnitudes with the subscript “0”.